 The only option, apart from swimming across, is to walk north along the Nordufer and cross another bridge further up.
 Managing not to be semi-blinded by the garishly-painted apartments at the end of Lynarstrasse, I follow the mud-path that hugs the river bank and admire Westhafen’s industrial scenery.

-The industrial vistas includes a plastics factory, brick chimneys from Franz Schwechten’s old Kraftwerk Moabit, positioned right on the river in the 19th century so that coal to fuel the power station could be delivered straight there by boat.
+The industrial vistas include a plastics factory, brick chimneys from Franz Schwechten’s old Kraftwerk Moabit, positioned right on the river in the nineteenth century so that coal to fuel the power station could be delivered straight there by boat.
 Plumes of white smoke still rise above the site, emanating from the modern buildings of new inhabitant, Vatenfall.
 Though the remnants of the original Kraftwerk are now listed, aside from a gorgeous historical red-brick façade that faces the street, the rest is off-limits aside from special heritage days.

-The historical Behala/Westhafen building complex across the road from the Kraftwerk has always been of interest to me; at one point in the early 20th century this was one of the most important harbour areas in Germany, though the war put an end to that.
+The historical Behala/Westhafen building complex across the road from the Kraftwerk has always been of interest to me; at one point in the early twentieth century this was one of the most important harbour areas in Germany, though the war put an end to that.
 Despite everything looking quiet and my ‘innocent tourist’ speech well rehearsed, I’m unceremoniously turfed out by a friendly-but-firm security guard after just a couple of photos.

 I explore the Pulitzbrücke instead, which connects Wedding with Moabit.
 To the east, the train-tracks stretch to infinity, foregrounded by what seems to be an island of gardening allotments, some of which are apparently in use even in these cold climes.

 On the other side of the bridge is a large memorial that pays tribute to the some 30,000 Jews deported from S-Bahn Pulitzstrasse (now S-Bahn Westhafen) just below it.
 The victims were marched here from the Levetzowstraße synagogue, often beaten with truncheons and whips en route, and packed off to the death camps.
-Further along the bridge, the remains of one of the deportation platforms is still visible (there are plans afoot to turn it into a memorial too), along with a rubbish-recycling centre and an enormous Asian food retail warehouse.
+Further along the bridge, the remains of one of the deportation platforms is still visible (there are plans afoot to turn it into a memorial too), along with a recycling centre and an enormous Asian food retail warehouse.

 The surrounding 15,000 sqm garden has communal vegetable plots and orchards as well as fruit trees and playgrounds.
 I have a walk around and chat to a couple of 20-somethings sharing a spliff.
 They tell me that even though there are no decent bars or clubs in Moabit, they’re proud to be ’21-ers’ (21 being the district postcode for Moabit).
 I push on to the bridge that crosses to S-Bahn Beusselstrasse, whose views to the east span the ubiquitous Behala buildings and an old, possibly abandoned, railway control tower.

-The street I need to follow though, is the strangely named (to English ears) and largely nondescript Sickingenstrasse (the name actually refers to a famed German knight).
+The street I need to follow though, is the strangely-named (to English ears) and largely nondescript Sickingenstrasse (the name actually refers to a famed German knight).
 Car dealers, warehouses, the occasional brothel.
 I get glimpses of the tracks along the way, but they’re mostly lost to me until, passing through a residential estate, I emerge at the somewhat sorry-looking S-Bahn Jungfernheide.

-Just beyond, a sign tells me I am in Charlottenburg and a bridge leads me above the busy Tegeler Weg – and the Spree – and up to the elevated Ringbahn section.
+Just beyond, a sign tells me I am in Charlottenburg and a bridge leads me above the busy Tegeler Weg—and the Spree—and up to the elevated Ringbahn section.
 I pause to watch the seagulls enjoying the watery terrain and appreciate the rare proximity to the tracks (just a wire fence between us – the thrill!), before descending to the eastern periphery of the Schlosspark Charlottenburg.

 There’s no way to keep to the tracks here, so I enjoy the break from the industrial scenery and stroll through the park.
 It’s officially winter but there are still plenty of joggers, strollers and families around, and the park’s streams and trees still work their charm.

 The busy Ringbahn station and endless thrum of the A100 Stadtring (Autobahn) create a quintessential urban interzone cacophony, which I escape via a quiet old cemetery, the Protestant Luisenfriedhof III.
-The graves of Georg Bleibtreu and Karl August Möbius, among other 19th century luminaries, are here, along with a lovely red-brick chapel.
+The graves of Georg Bleibtreu and Karl August Möbius, among other nineteenth-century luminaries, are here, along with a lovely red-brick chapel.

-All too quickly I’m thrust back into the huge, traffic-heavy streets that lead down to the ICC Messe: an architectural eyesore – and a pretty filthy one at that – redeemed only by its funky, orange-coloured underpass, which is also covered with trash and shows clear evidence of being used as sleeping quarters by the city’s homeless.
+All too quickly I’m thrust back into the huge, traffic-heavy streets that lead down to the ICC Messe: an architectural eyesore—and a pretty filthy one at that—redeemed only by its funky, orange-coloured underpass, which is also covered with trash and shows clear evidence of being used as sleeping quarters by the city’s homeless.
 So much for being a ‘corporate landmark’.